Catacomb-Snatch/Catacomb-Snatch/README.md

   - ☐ Texture thingies
     - ☐ I figure out what each texture does.
 I think I know most of them, just not sure on a few.
     - ☐ Everything Animated
     - ☑️ Textures ready to go (Hopefuly.
-I at least slit all of them using the built in Texture editor.
+I at least split all of them using the built in Texture editor.
 I call that a win.)